 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER

-I’ll start by reminding you that there is no Cuba Tourist Card on arrival, and no visa on arrival.
+There are no Cuba Visas on arrival, and no visa on arrival.
 You need to get this before you leave on your flight.
 My guide to the Cuba eVisa is here.
-It replaces the Cuban Tourist Card in January 2025, although it is available now.
+It replaced the Cuban Tourist Card in January 2025.
+If you flew directly from Canada (not currently possible in February 2026), the cost of this is included in your flight, but for all other flights, you need to buy one before you get on the plane.

 EASIEST WAY TO GET AN EVISA